Your brand relies on great marketing strategies.

 - Use negative keywords.
 A good advertising campaign is focused on excluding the wrong people as well as targeting the right people.
 One of the best ways to ensure that you don’t pay for clicks that aren’t likely to land sales is with the use of negative keywords.
 Go through your analytics and find keywords that are bringing people who won’t convert to your site.
 Then, exclude those keywords.

 - Avoid using Broad Match.
-When it comes to paid media marketing strategies, you have to try this.
+When it comes to paid media marketing, you have to try this.
 Exclude the wrong people from your campaign using Broad Match in Google Adwords.
 That’s because Broad Match lives up to its name: it’s just too broad.
 You’ll attract people who aren’t in your target market and waste a whole lot of working capital.
 Instead of Broad Match, use Phrase Match or Exact Match.

 - Use long tail keywords.
 Unfortunately, PPC advertising is overrun with countless marketers all bidding on keywords.
 It’s likely that you’ll run into more than a few who are bidding on the same search terms that you’re targeting.
 That’s why you should be on the lookout for long tail keywords that your competitors don’t know about.
 You might not land as many sales with them, but your conversion rate will likely be much higher.